meshellg/shiny-bassoon/content/posts/2020-01-12-book-riots-2020-read-harder-challenge.markdown

   * I am Malala - Malala Yousafzai
   * Daughter of Gloriavale: My life in a religious cult by Lilia Tarawa
-13. **Read a food book about a cuisine you’ve never tried before** I eat a lot of different cuisines), but I've been meaning to finish reading The Cooking Gene for a while.
+13. **Read a food book about a cuisine you’ve never tried before**
   * The Cooking Gene: A Journey Through African American Culinary History in the Old South by Micheal W. Twitty.
 14. **Read a romance starring a single parent**
   * Fumbled by Alexa Martin